Andrettin/Wyrmsun/readme.txt

 - Fixed crash which occurred when pressing the "OK" button in the player properties dialog.
 - Fixed issue which caused solid overlay tiles to not be displayed in the editor.

+* Miscellaneous
+- Removed the No Randomness and No Day/Night Cycle options.

 * Scenarios
 - Fixed crash which occurred when starting the Thunraz's Servant scenario.